-To date (January 2017) we have worked with 532 families, nearly 50 different local authorities and over 110 schools across the North West.
+To date (December 2017) we have worked with over 800 families, nearly 50 different local authorities and over 110 schools across the North West.

 Our experience shows that by providing families with access to broad training and support from the early stages, we enable them to develop their own strategies for managing the family situation and build their confidence and resilience.

 We will work with you in identifying and addressing the support requirements of your children and family – clarifying your future needs not just what’s right now, but what you could need in the future.
 We offer training on supporting babies, toddlers to teens.

 We know that learning is an on-going process for all parents and especially for adoptive parents.
 All of our training and support sessions listed are led by qualified and experienced staff.
 We welcome families’ suggestions and feedback about future training requirements so do have a chat with us if there is an area of training or support that is not listed that you feel would be of value to you.

 Events, activities, workshops and consultations shown in the newsletter are available free of charge, unless otherwise stated on the flyer.

 Families who adopted through other agencies (including Local Authorities) –

 These families can access our services following an assessment for adoption support and a referral to our service from their social worker.
 Many of our services fall within the remit of the Adoption Support Fund (ASF).